Chautauqua (horse): 2014–2015 season

-Chautauqua's 4-year-old season started successfully with two wins.
+Chautauqua's 4-year-old season started with two wins.
 Firstly, he won at Flemington in a Group 3 race and then the following week won his first Group 2 race again at Flemington.
 After a spell of 5 weeks, he again raced at Flemington and placed 2nd in his first Group 1 race.
 Chautauqua was then spelled for 14 weeks before winning another Group 2 race at Caulfield.
-He then travelled down to Flemington where he placed 2nd in a Group 1 race.
+He next travelled down to Flemington, where he placed 2nd in a Group 1 race.
 His next race was his first Group 1 win at the TJ Smith Stakes raced at Randwick earning $1,400,000.
-Chautauqua's first TJ Smith Stakes win was won from last position. he overtook his fellow 9 opponents in the last 400m to narrowly beat Lord of the Sky at the finish.
+Chautauqua's first TJ Smith Stakes was won from last position.
+He overtook his 9 opponents in the last 400m to narrowly beat Lord of the Sky.
 He then finished the season in the All Aged Stakes Group 1 race at Randwick, finishing 3rd.
 Afterward, he was spelled for 20 weeks.